 Identification - Most box files will have an identification label on the spine of the file which can be used to detail the contents.
 Some files also have a handy index page on the front inside cover.

-For more information on box files please take a look at our blog article How to Keep Documents Safe: Box Files.
+For more information on our cheap box files please take a look at our blog article How to Keep Documents Safe: Box Files.